darasus/ai-blog/content/30-easy-and-healthy-dinner-recipes.md

   high in carbohydrates, which can be a good or bad thing depending on your diet and lifestyle.
 These recipes are easy to put together with ingredients you probably have in your kitchen, especially if you have a well-stocked pantry.
+intro: >-
+  Are there ever enough nights in the week to fit in all your responsibilities?
+If you’re like most people, probably not.
+That leaves finding time to make a healthy dinner a challenge.
+Fortunately, these quick and easy healthy dinner recipes will help you get through the week without stopping at a fast food drive-thru or breaking the bank on takeout again.

+  These easy and healthy dinner ideas can be ready in as little as 30 minutes and cost no more than $10 per serving.
+That means they’re cheap, fast, and nutritious -- an unbeatable combination.
+Whether you’re after a one-pot supper, something for leftovers, or simple salads that can be quickly thrown together, we have you covered with these fantastic affordable and wholesome recipes.
 ---

 ## A vegetable-based diet is key to healthy living